• Skip to main content

 • Also, the size of pitches should vary but must be within 100-130 yards long and 50-100 yards wide.
 And the field must be artificial or natural grass.

-Other Rules in football game includes:
+Other Rules in football games include:

 • Moreso, A player cannot be replaced once he is sent off.

-• 30 minutes extra is added in the form of two 15 minute halves after the allotted 90 minutes.
-That is if both teams were level in a match then
+• 30 minutes extra is added in the form of two 15-minute halves after the allotted 90 minutes.
+That is if both teams were level in a match, then.

 • It will be counted as a corner kick if it comes off a defending player